config-syncer/config-syncer/docs/setup/install.md

 ## Using Helm
-Kubed can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/appscode/kubed/tree/0.6.0-rc.0/chart/stable/kubed) included in this repository.
+Kubed can be installed via [Helm](https://helm.sh/) using the [chart](https://github.com/appscode/kubed/tree/0.6.0-rc.0/chart/kubed) from [AppsCode Charts Repository](https://github.com/appscode/charts).
 To install the chart with the release name `my-release`:

 ```console
 # Mac OSX amd64: